dayhunter/adot-eks/README.md

-This workshop built on top of [One Observability Workshop](https://catalog.workshops.aws/observability/en-US) https://catalog.workshops.aws/observability/en-US
+This workshop built on top of [One Observability Workshop](https://catalog.workshops.aws/observability/en-US) https://catalog.workshops.aws/observability/en-US and [Instrumenting Java Applications with OpenTelemetry](https://community.aws/tutorials/instrumenting-java-apps-using-opentelemetry)

 # AWS Distro for OpenTelemetry on EKS